The Virtues of the Virtual Classroom

 “This format does what others often times do not… it makes you be present 99% of the time and participate.
 Thus, any regulation board looking to see if credit hours were actually earned, can be assured.”Recent graduate

-Virtual classes also mean less time away from support systems.
+Virtual courses also mean less time away from support systems.
 It’s true that participants are still separated from those around them physically while they are engaged during their course.
-But during breaks and after classes end each day, rejoining kids, spouses, and the structure of their daily lives is as simple as opening a door.
+But during breaks and after courses end each day, rejoining kids, spouses, and the structure of their daily lives is as simple as opening a door.

 For participants taking courses to fulfill requirements or orders, it has never been easier to meet their deadlines for completion of a course.
 Instead of waiting for months to take a course offered in a city nearby, participants can now take the courses they need when they need them, addressing issues right away instead of months later.